akneni/hashwise/README.md

 ## Usage

-In order to see if a CUDA enables GPU is available, call the following:
+In order to see if a CUDA-enabled GPU is available, call the following:

 ```python
 import hashwise